The Break-Up

-The Break-Up is a 2006 American romantic comedy-drama film directed by Peyton Reed, starring Vince Vaughn and Jennifer Aniston.
+The Break-Up is a 2006 American romantic comedy-drama film directed by Peyton Reed, and starring Vince Vaughn and Jennifer Aniston.
 It was written by Jay Lavender and Jeremy Garelick from a story by them and Vaughn, and produced by Universal Pictures.

 Plot

 Gary Grobowski and Brooke Meyers meet at Wrigley Field during a Chicago Cubs game and begin dating, eventually buying a condominium together.
 Gary works as a tour guide in a family business with his brothers, Lupus and Dennis.
 Brooke manages an art gallery owned by eccentric artist Marilyn Dean.

 Their relationship comes to a head after the latest in an escalating series of arguments.
 Brooke, feeling unappreciated, criticizes Gary's perceived immaturity and unwillingness to work on improving their relationship.
 Gary is frustrated by Brooke's perceived controlling, perfectionistic attitude, and expresses his desire to have a little more independence, particularly when arriving home from work, wanting to unwind.

-Brooke becomes irate when Gary fails to offer to help her clean up after a big dinner party at their home.
-Still frustrated from their earlier, unresolved argument, she breaks up with him (despite still being in love with him).
-Brooke seeks relationship advice from her friend Addie, while Gary goes to tell his side of things to friend Johnny Ostrofski.
+Brooke becomes irritated when Gary fails to offer to help her clean up after a big dinner party at their home.
+Still frustrated from their unresolved earlier argument and feeling unappreciated, she breaks up with him (despite still being in love with him).
+Brooke seeks relationship advice from her friend Addie, while Gary talks things over with his friend Johnny.

 Since neither is willing to move out of their condo, they compromise by living as roommates; but each begins acting out to provoke the other in increasingly elaborate ways.
 Gary buys a pool table, litters the condo with food and trash, and even has a strip poker party with Lupus and a few women.
-Meanwhile, Brooke has Gary kicked off their "couples-only" bowling team and starts dating other men in an attempt to make Gary jealous.
+Meanwhile, Brooke has Gary kicked off their "couples-only" bowling team and starts dating other men, attempting to make Gary jealous.